-8200 CX AUTOSAMPLER FEATURES
+8200 AUTOSAMPLER FEATURES

-The 8200 CX AutoSampler.
+The 8200 AutoSampler.

-- Supports multiple sampling injection methods, including Liquid, Solid Phase MicroExtraction (SPME), and Ambient Headspace Injection. - Accepts 10 μL or 100 μL syringe. - Uses a solvent flush sample injection technique (Standard Liquid Injection). - Injects neat, viscous, and volatile samples (Liquid Injection). - Accommodates 100, 120, 220, and 240V power. - Is compatible with Varian 1040, 1041, 1060, 1061, 1075, 1 1077, 1078, and 1093/10942 injectors. - Is compatible with the Hewlett Packard split/splitless injector. - May be controlled from the Varian Star Chromatography Workstation or other PC running Windows. - Permits syringe washing with up to two solvents (Liquid Injection). - Allows you to program the syringe needle depth in the vial (Liquid or Ambient Headspace or SPME Injection). - Can be used with a 48-vial (2 mL) or 12-vial (10 mL) carrousel. - Consists of a pneumatics module, injection tower, and storage module in a single compact unit. - Permits easy access to the pneumatics. - Supports agitation of the sample during SPME.
+- Supports multiple sampling injection methods, including Liquid, Solid Phase MicroExtraction (SPME), and Ambient Headspace Injection. - Accepts a 10 $\mu$ L or 100 $\mu$ L syringe. - Uses a solvent flush sample injection technique (Standard Liquid Injection). - Injects neat, viscous, and volatile samples (Liquid Injection). - Accommodates 100, 120, 220, and 240V power. - Is compatible with the 1079, 1041 and 1061 liquid injectors on the 3800. - Must be controlled from the Varian Star Chromatography Workstation.. - Permits syringe washing with up to two solvents (Liquid Injection). - Allows you to program the syringe needle depth in the vial (Liquid or Ambient Headspace or SPME Injection). - Can be used with a 48-vial (2 mL) or 12-vial (10 mL) carrousel. - Consists of a pneumatics module, injection tower, and storage module in a single compact unit. - Permits easy access to the pneumatics. - Supports agitation of the sample during SPME.